oslabs-beta/RedisRate/README.md

 <!-- add a picture of sign up -->

-Once logged in, make sure your Redis server is running and connect your Redis database by entering the IP address, port number, and auth password.
-If you do not require a password for your Redis Server, simply leave the password input field blank, the app can connect without it.
-Upon a successful connection, it will redirect you to the homepage.
-Use the navigation menu to view specific metrics of your Redis instance.
+Once logged in, make sure your Redis server is running and connect your Redis database by entering its IP address, port number, and Redis auth password.
+If you have not configured your Redis Server to require a password, leave the password input field blank as the app can connect without it.
+Upon successful connection, use the navigation menu to view performance metrics of your Redis instance.

 <!-- add picture of port page -->